 This path takes you up to a ledge overlooking Canmore – it’s beautiful.
 Keep following the trail until the end of the cul de sac and look down the hill, you should see the Canmore hoodoos from here!
 You can walk down to the hoodoos to get a closer look, just be careful because it is really steep.

-Troll Falls is one of the easiest hikes in the Kananaskis.
+Troll Falls is one of the easiest hikes in Kananaskis Country.
 Located only about a 35-minute drive from Canmore near Nakiska Ski Area, this is the single most popular winter hike in the area for families.
-The short out and back trail is mostly flat and leads to the beautiful Troll Falls – which is completely frozen in the winter!
+The short out and back trail is mostly flat and leads to beautiful Troll Falls – which is completely frozen in the winter!

 Although the trail you’ll wind your way through the forest coming to a couple of mountain views before reaching the falls.
 There is a boardwalk and viewing platform to enjoy the falls here.
 You can also hike up to a viewpoint above the falls, however in the winter, it is particularly icy and slippery and you will definitely need a good pair of ice cleats, and maybe even poles to assist with your balance.